gremmie/cpp-enigma/README.rst

    Sources for the documentation are also included in Sphinx_ format.
 If you install Sphinx you can generate the documentation in several output formats.

+Between the Python docs and the source code hopefully this will be enough to get you going.
+Proper documentation may be created in the future.
+Again, patches and pull requests are welcome.

 Support